 *Terms and conditions apply

 In this case, you can see that the Amex Platinum is a clear winner for credits.
-Below is a more thorough explanation of how they work and what the total value for the credits are.
+Below is a more thorough explanation of how they work and the total value for the credits.

 Why should you get the American Express Platinum card?

 In addition to the welcome bonus and rewards structure, the new Amex Platinum card includes more than $1,400 in credits plus additional perks.